lliming/globus-id-explorer/README.md

 Since you logged in to Globus when you registered the app, you probably won't have to authenticate again.
 Instead, you'll jump straight to the "consent" page where you tell Globus that it's ok for the app to access your identity information.
-If you agree, then you'll return to the app and it will tell you you're logged in and display a bunch of your identity data.
+If you agree, you'll return to the app and it will tell you you're logged in and display a bunch of your identity data.
 If you click "Logout," you can return to the app and it will ask you to login using Globus.